Attic power vent fan blades are extremely sharp!

-Before installing a new attic power vent in your attic, make sure you properly calculate square footage area (calculator 1 : calculator 2).
+Before installing a new attic power vent in your attic, make sure you properly calculate square footage area ( calculator).
 If installed fan is too small, it will have to operate much longer, to move the same amount of air through the attic.
 Adjusting thermostat too low might cause fan to run constantly during hot summer – try to set the temperature dial to a 100 -110 degrees Fahrenheit.

 The fan should start automatically as soon as the attic temperature rises above the preset setting, and cuts off when the attic is cooled down to approximately 10% below the thermostat setting.

-Go Green and try low voltage, solar battery operated attic power vent – saves money on installation, very quiet, but approximately 3 times as expensive, as a regular attic power vent.
-Watch the video below for more details about the Solar Powered Attic Fan from U.S. Sunlight Corp.
+Try low voltage, solar battery operated attic power vent – saves money on installation, very quiet, but approximately 3 times as expensive, as a regular attic power vent.